 From a distribution transformer, a wire feeds 120 or 240-volt electricity to your home or business.
 At the connection point, the electricity passes through a meter measuring how much electricity is consumed and then it goes through an electrical panel containing breakers and fuses that protect internal wiring from becoming overloaded.

 As a GPS would say, “You have reached your destination.”
 The journey is complete and your electricity has arrived!
 Now, you can freely turn on switches and plug in your devices to your heart’s delight.
 Feeling fired up about this adventure?
 We invite you to go and flick a switch on and off right now, just to celebrate that all of this is possible.
-We also invite you to learn more about this journey by taking a virtual tour of Chaudière Falls.
+We also invite you to learn more about the energy-transition journey of tomorrow by visiting our eco-home page to see what’s coming next.